5hubh4m/5hubh4m.github.io/home.markdown

 ----
 {: data-content=" who I am "}

 Hey, there!
-I'm Shubham Chaudhary.
 I'm an aspiring researcher interested in Operating Systems, Parallel and Distributed Systems, and High Performance Computing.

 ----
 {: data-content=" what I'm doing "}